luiz00martins/properprint/README.md

 /><br>
 ## Last words
 Well, thats basicly all there is to say!
 This library is very small, but it is what it is.
 If you find bugs, please report them so I can fix them.
 This is my first time publishing something on github, so feel free to point out things I could do better.
-Also, english is not my first language, so if you've found any spelling/language-related mistakes, please tell me.
+Also, english is not my first language, so if you find any spelling/language-related mistakes, please tell me.
 Have a nice day,
 PentagonLP